Homemade Strawberry Milkshake with Fresh Basil

 I promise I’m capable of creating a strawberry recipe without basil.
 You’ll love these strawberry chocolate chip muffins!

-PPS: You can find similar straws here.
+If you’re interested, you can find similar straws here.
 Aren’t they cute?
-Plus they’re paper and biodegradable.
-Perfect for a homemade strawberry milkshake, if I do say so myself.
+And they’re paper and biodegradable!
+They’re perfect for a homemade strawberry milkshake, if I do say so myself.

 Making your own milkshakes is so easy and if you have ice cream at home, you can be super creative and make your own special concoction!
-Here’s some ideas to get your creative juices flowing:
+Here are some ideas to get your creative juices flowing:

-- Peanut Butter Chocolate Banana Millkshake: I love this one because it incorporates a couple of healthy ingredients!
+- Chocolate Banana Millkshake: You can also add peanut butter to this milkshake if you want.
+I love this one because it incorporates a couple of healthy ingredients.

-- Nerds Milkshake (Not a Nerds fan?
-Try other candy you happen to have at home.)
+- Nerds Milkshake: This one is almost like a flurry.
+Not a Nerds fan?
+Try other candy you happen to have at home.

 Ingredients